 Mind Body Solutions Opening Yoga Levels I and II

-An adaptive yoga training based upon the unique experience of Founder Matthew Sanford, an award-winning author, nationally renowned yoga teacher, and paraplegic for the last 35 years.
+An adaptive yoga training based upon the unique experience of Founder Matthew Sanford, an award-winning author, nationally renowned yoga teacher, and paraplegic since 1978.

 Indu Arora’s Yoga Nidra 50-hour teacher training Level 1 and 50-hour Level 2 —This ancient practice has incredible relevance in the modern world.
 With an excess of tension and worries, discomforts and uneasiness, fears and phobias, Yoga Nidra is a vehicle to connect deeply to our true nature, to peace, health, and self-awareness.
 This was an in-depth dive into the history, origin, importance, and purpose of Yoga Nidra.
 We were blessed with deep discussions regarding the intelligence behind the sequencing, all the components of pre and post practices, the importance and formulation of the “Sankalpa/intention”, the role of imagery and visualization as well as contraindications.
 Level 2 further honed our skills as a teacher leading a Yoga Nidra practice.
 This Level 1 and Level 2 trainings are perfect complements to the YogaFit® Yoga Nidra training which I have also completed.